Should your ADR be on Shared Storage?

 Additional information: 3

-Depending on whether that controlfile really needs to be included in the package will depend on the issue.
-In my environment, typically backed up controlfiles are created on ASM and then copied later to the local filesystem with dbms_file_transfer.
+Whether that controlfile really needs to be included in the package will depend on the issue.
+In my environment, typically backed up controlfiles are created on ASM and then copied to the local filesystem with dbms_file_transfer.

 SQL> create directory RMAN_LOCAL_DIR as '/demodw1/rman/DEMODW';

 -rw-r----- 1 oracle oinstall 177946624 May 30 16:51 sqlplus_controlfile_backup